tokenized/docs/protocol-contract-offer.md

             <td class="c10">ContractName</td>
             <td class="c10">0</td>
             <td class="c10">Tesla - Shareholder Agreement</td>
             <td class="c10"><abbr title="Can be any unique identifying string, including human readable names for branding/vanity purposes.
 [Contract identifier (instance) is the bitcoin public key hash address.
 If the Public Address is lost, then the issuer will have to reissue the entire contract, Asset definition and tokens with the new public address.].
-Smart contracts can be branded and specialized to suit any terms and conditions.">Can be any unique identifying string, including human readable names f ...
-Hover for more</abbr></td>
+Smart contracts can be branded and specialized to suit any terms and conditions.">Can be any unique identifying string, including human readable names for branding/vanity p ...</abbr></td>
             <td class="c10">nvarchar8</td>
             <td class="c10"></td>
         </tr>